TrovaTrip Blog

 Ariel Rose, @im_arielrose

-@im_arielrose in ocean.
+@im_arielrose in the ocean.

 "Tip 1: Utilize the STEP Program - Smart Traveler Enrollment Program.
 Send your itinerary to the U.S. Embassy in other nations so your whereabouts are known in case something were to happen.
 Better safe than sorry!

 Tip 3: Don't tell people you’re alone.
-Ask for 2 keys at your hotel, tell the taxi driver dropping you at dinner that you’re meeting a friend and don't share with anyone you just met exactly where you’re staying.
+Ask for 2 keys at your hotel, tell the taxi driver dropping you at dinner that you’re meeting a friend, and don't share with anyone you just met exactly where you’re staying.
 Meeting new people is one of the most rewarding parts of traveling, but you should always do so cautiously and trust your gut instinct.

 You got this

 Ladies, go travel the world.
-It's yours to see and experience...
-However you want to take it on.
+It's yours to see and experience... however you want to take it on.
 If you’ve already been traveling the planet by yourself, you know how amazing the experience can be.
-And if you're new the whole traveling thing, well, let's just say you're in for an incredible ride.
+And if you're new to the whole traveling thing, well, let's just say you're in for an incredible ride.

 TrovaTrip has lots of itineraries that are perfect for solo female Travelers.
 In fact, roughly 70% of our Travelers are women.
-Pretty cool right?
-We think so too.
+Pretty cool, right?
+We think so, too.